wearpants/twiggy/doc/configuration.rst

 **************************
 Outputs
 **************************
 Outputs are the destinations to which log messages are written (files, databases, etc.).
 Several :mod:`implementations <.outputs>` are provided.
 Once created, outputs cannot be modified.
-Each output has an associated :mod:`.formats`.
+Each output has an associated :mod:`format <.formats>`.

 .. _async-logging:

 Asynchronous Logging
 ====================
 Many outputs can be configured to use a separate, dedicated process to log messages.
-This is known as :term:`asynchronous logging` and is enabled with the ``msg_buffer`` argument:
+This is known as :term:`asynchronous logging` and is enabled with the `msg_buffer <.AsyncOutput>` argument.

-.. autoclass:: twiggy.outputs.AsyncOutput
-    :noindex:

 Asynchronous mode dramatically reduces the cost of logging, as expensive formatting and writing operations are moved out of the main thread of control.

 .. warning: There is a slight, but non-zero, chance that messages may be lost if something goes awry with the child process.

 *********************
 Formats
 *********************
 :mod:`Formats <.formats>` transform a log message into a form that can be written by an output.
-The result of formatting is output-dependent - for example, an output that posts to an HTTP server may take a format that provides JSON, whereas an output that writes to a file may produce text.
+The result of formatting is output dependent; for example, an output that posts to an HTTP server may take a format that provides JSON, whereas an output that writes to a file may produce text.

 Line-oriented formatting
 ========================
 :class:`.LineFormat` formats messages for text-oriented outputs such as a file or standard error.

-.. autoclass:: twiggy.formats.LineFormat
-    :noindex:

-.. _folding-exceptions:

-Use ``'\\n'`` as a traceback prefix to fold exceptions into a single line.

-LineFormat uses a `.ConversionTable` to stringify the arbitrary fields in a message.
+It uses a `.ConversionTable` to stringify the arbitrary fields in a message.
 To customize, copy the default :data:`.line_format` and modify:

 .. testsetup:: line-format